eric8607242/OSNASLib/doc/customize/agent.md

 ### Training Agent Interface
 `[CUSTOMIZE CLASS]TrainingAgent` is the training agent implemented the training pipeline specific for customizing task.
 In `[CUSTOMIZE CLASS]TrainingAgent`, you shoud implement the `_search_training_step()`, `_search_validate_step()`, `_evaluate_training_step()`, `_evaluate_validate_step()`, and `searching_evaluate()` for your task.
-> Note that we provide the example training pipeline in the template.
+> Note that we provide the example training pipeline in the interface.
 You shoud modify the training pipeline to specific for your task.

 ```python3
 import os